-Timothy J. Naughton serves as AvalonBay's Chairman of the Board.
+Timothy J. Naughton serves as AvalonBay's non-executive Chairman of the Board.
 Mr. Naughton previously served for many years as the Company's Chief Executive Officer.
 He served as Executive Chairman throughout 2022 and retired from being an officer of the Company on January 1, 2023, continuing as non-executive Chair.
 Our current CEO, Benjamin W. Schall, joined the Company in 2021 and became CEO on January 3, 2022.
 Mr. Naughton's role as Chairman of the Board, working with the Lead Independent Director, assures continuity of leadership at the Board level while strengthening the bridge between the Board, our Chief Executive Officer, and management.

 To help ensure sound corporate governance practices, the Board established the position of Lead Independent Director.
 Mr. Brown has served as the Lead Independent Director since May 2023.
-From May 2019 until May 2023, Mr. Walter served as the Lead Independent Director.
-The Lead Independent Director presides at all meetings of the Board at which the Chairman is not present, serves as a liaison between the Chairman of the Board and the Chief Executive Officer, on the one hand, and the independent directors, on the other, establishes and approves meeting agendas for the Board, has the authority to call meetings of the independent directors, confers with the Chairman of the Board and the Chief Executive Officer regularly, and acts as a contact person for stockholders and others who wish to communicate with the independent directors.
+The Lead Independent Director presides at all meetings of the Board at which the Chairman is not present, serves as a liaison between the Chairman of the Board and/or the Chief Executive Officer, on the one hand, and the independent directors, on the other, reviews or establishes, and approves, meeting agendas for the Board, has the authority to call meetings of the independent directors, confers with the Chairman of the Board and the Chief Executive Officer regularly, and acts as a contact person for stockholders and others who wish to communicate with the independent directors.